The First Cut Is the Deepest: Year-end charts

+Release history

 Rod Stewart version

 Stewart recorded the song at Muscle Shoals Sound Studio in Sheffield, Alabama, United States, and it appeared on his 1976 album A Night on the Town.
-It was released as a double A-side single with "I Don't Want to Talk About It".
+Originally released as a single in the US and in some European territories, it was released as a double A-side single with "I Don't Want to Talk About It" in the UK in April.
 It was a huge success, and spent four weeks at No. 1 on the UK Singles Chart in May 1977, No. 11 in April in Canada, and also reached No. 21 on the Billboard Hot 100 in the U.S. In a departure from the original, Stewart excludes the concluding "But when it comes to being loved, she's first" from the refrain.
 In 1993, he recorded a live version during a session of MTV Unplugged.
-This was included on the album Unplugged...and Seated.
+This was included on the 1993 live album Unplugged...and Seated.

 Record World called it a "love ballad, this time penned by Cat Stevens back in the sixties.
 Watch for another rapid chart ascent."